AdaptableTools/support-template-adaptable-react-aggrid/README.md

 # example-adaptable-react-aggrid-template

-## AdapTable React Example
+## AdapTable React Template

-This is a very basic example of how to get started with Adaptable React.
+This is a very basic example of how to get started with AdapTable React.

+AdapTable React is the React Framework version of AdapTable - the market-leading, low code AG Grid Add-On.

-It is particularly useful if you wish to build a very small demo for Support purposes.
+This template is particularly useful if you wish to build a very small demo for Support purposes.

-It uses v.12.1 of AdapTable and v.27.3 of ag-Grid
+It uses v.12.1 of AdapTable and v.27.3 of AG Grid.

 For full information on how to use AdapTable React see the [AdapTable Documentation](https://docs.adaptabletools.com/guide/react-overview).